 In hindsight, Earnhardt is glad that Busch didn’t escalate the incident as he believes it would have ended in a nasty altercation.

 “I didn’t want anything to happen where it would have gotten physical,” he said.
 “It would have probably easily gotten that way.
 It’s good that nothing happened where it became physical.”

 Dale Jr. and Kyle Busch finally bury the hatchet

-Despite the tense rivalry, the two buried the hatchet through communication off the track.
+Despite the tense rivalry, the two buried the hatchet through their communication off the track.

-Earnhardt voiced that Busch reached out to him in 2018 to ask about similarities between Kyle Busch Motorsports and JR Motorsports.
+Earnhardt said Busch reached out to him in 2018 to ask about similarities between Kyle Busch Motorsports and JR Motorsports.
 The 46-year-old also revealed that having him on the Dale Jr. Download podcast in April 2020 helped.

 “He was like, ‘Back then, I wanted to be your friend.
 You were the Bud guy and the fun guy.
 I wanted to be in your group.
 I was like, ‘Damn I didn’t know that.’
 He was like, ‘Yeah, I hated how things took off for us and things headed down this other path.
 Because when I was coming into the sport, I was thinking it would be cool to hang out and drink beers with you.'”